Can I TA CY 3740 / CY 5770?

 - Were you my student in a previous class?

 - YES?
-You are all set.
+You're all set.
 No need to provide a

 yourself and I won't read them.